codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-versioning.md

-## Firebase latest build version
+## Firebase App Distribution latest build version

-Use [`firebase-app-distribution get-latest-build-version`](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/firebase-app-distribution/get-latest-build-version.md#get-latest-build-version) action from Codemagic CLI tools to get the latest build version from Firebase.
+Use [`firebase-app-distribution get-latest-build-version`](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/firebase-app-distribution/get-latest-build-version.md#get-latest-build-version) action from Codemagic CLI tools to get the latest build version from Firebase App Distribution.

 In order to do that, you need to provide Firebase access credentials by providing `FIREBASE_SERVICE_ACCOUNT_CREDENTIALS` as arguments to the action, as defined below.